 - Reservation requests may be made no more than 30 days in advance.

-- Each reservation is subject to approval by the Community Engagement Administrator.
+- Each reservation is subject to approval by library staff.

 - Reservation requests must include the customer’s name, phone number, email address, and any affiliated groups or organizations.

 - There is a maximum of two hours of total reservations outstanding per customer or group at any time.

 - There is a maximum of four 30-minute reservations per day, per location.
 The reservations may be for two consecutive hours, but may not exceed two hours.

 - Room is to be used for sensory soothing as needed.

 Use of the Multi-Sensory Environment and Sensory Calming Room is free.
 No food is allowed.

 Customers who use the Sensory Rooms accept responsibility for costs for additional cleaning and/or repairs due to damage done to library property.

 Any damage or room use fees will be assessed to the library card number associated with the reservation.